Elgg/Elgg/docs/guides/events-list.rst

     User has changed profile icon

 **ban, user**
-    Return true to ban user
+    Triggered before a user is banned.
+Return false to prevent.

 **unban, user**
-    Return true to unban user
+    Triggered before a user is unbanned.
+Return false to prevent.

 **make_admin, user**
+	Triggered before a user is promoted to an admin.
+Return false to prevent.

 **remove_admin, user**
+	Triggered before a user is demoted from an admin.
+Return false to prevent.

 Relationship events
 ===================

 **create, <relationship>**
-    Called after the relationship has been created.
+    Triggered after a relationship has been created.
 Returning false deletes the relationship that was just created.

 **delete, <relationship>**
-    Called before the relationship is deleted.
+    Triggered before a relationship is deleted.
 Return false to prevent it from being deleted.

 **join, group**
-    User joined a group
+    Triggered after the user ``$params['user']`` has joined the group ``$params['group']``.

 **leave, group**
-    User left a group
+    Triggered before the user ``$params['user']`` has left the group ``$params['group']``.

 Entity events
 =============

 **create, <entity type>**
-    Called for user, group, object, and site entities after creation.
-Return true or entity is deleted.
+    Triggered for user, group, object, and site entities after creation.
+Return false to delete entity.

 **update, <entity type>**
 	Triggered before an update for the user, group, object, and site entities.
 Return false to prevent update.

 **delete, <entity type>**
-    Called before entity deletion and returning false prevents deletion.
+    Triggered before entity deletion.
+Return false to prevent deletion.

 **disable, <entity type>**
     Triggered before the entity is disabled.
-Return false to prevent disable
+Return false to prevent disabling.

 **disable:after, <entity type>**
 	Triggered after the entity is disabled.

 **enable, <entity type>**
-    Return false to prevent enable
+    Return false to prevent enabling.

 **enable:after, <entity type>**
 	Triggered after the entity is enabled.